simonrdavies/NapierOne/README.md

 A conceptual view of the entire data set can be seen here [Conceptual Dataset structure](img/conceptual-file-tree-structure.jpg).

 As mentioned above the directories that contain the actual files have been compressed.
-Each sub dataset directory exists as three separate zip archive files.
+Each data subset directory exists as three separate zip archive files.
 One which contains the name *tiny* is a zip file that holds the first 100 files of the data subset.
 One which contains the name *small* is a zip file that holds the first 1000 files of the data subset and one which contains the name *total* is a zip file that holds al the files of the data subset.
 A full listing of the dataset structure can be found [Dataset Structure](./DatasetStructure.txt).

 ## Access <a name="Access">